New dates added for October and November! See Uncommon Giving in action at our weekly product demo.

 Strong Examples of Corporate Gift Matching

-Companies of all sizes can launch and maintain a successful corporate gift matching program.
-Explore how these leading businesses approach donation matching to set your own program up for success:
+Businesses of all sizesย can launch and maintain a successful corporate gift matching program.
+Explore how these leading companies approach donation matching to set your own program up for success:

 Vertex Pharmaceuticals

-• All full- and part-time employees are eligible
+• Eligibility for all full- and part-time employees

-In a single year, Vertex and its employees contributed nearly $4.5 million to 2,183 nonprofits worldwide.
-Additionally, the company has an annual Day of Service, during which it encourages employees to sign up for a wide range of team volunteering opportunities to give back to their community.
+In 2024, Vertex and its employees contributed nearly $5.5 million to over 2,500 nonprofits worldwide.ย Additionally, the company has an annual Day of Service, during which it encourages employees to give back to their communities by signing up for team volunteering opportunities.

 Mission Wealth